MicrosoftDocs/winrt-api/windows.media/systemmediatransportcontrols.md

 ## -description

-Represents an object that enables integrate with the system media transport controls and support for media commands.
+Represents an object that enables integration with the system media transport controls and support for media commands.

 ## -remarks